NHMDenmark/DigitalCollections/MeiliSearch explore/readMe.md

 - 11th Gen Intel(R) Core(TM) i5-1135G7 @ 2.40GHz
 - 16 MB physical RAM

 For a csv file of 200K records and four columns (18 MB).
-The search returns a result in less than 10 milliseconds, sometimes sub 6 milliseconds
+The search returns a result in less than 10 milliseconds, sometimes sub 6 milliseconds.This is well within the acceptable.